Canadian history on www.gedmartin.net

 based on an article published in Albion, x (1979), 257-53.

 "'Our Lady of the Snows': the Canadian context and reactions to Kipling's poem of 1897" is a discussion of the origins of Rudyard Kipling's poem hailing the Fielding tariff of 1897, which cut import duties on British goods.
 Kipling misunderstood a political manoeuvre as an imperial gesture.
 The poem memorably captured Canada's relationship with Britain in the couplet: "Daughter am I in my mother's house / But mistress in my own".
-In later years, politicians made convoluted attempts to update Kipling's imgery.
+In later years, politicians made convoluted attempts to update Kipling's imagery.
 It finally died in the aftermath of the 1956 Suez crisis.
 The most surprising aspect of Canadian reaction to Kipling's well-meant if patronising verse was the widespread protest against his apparent assumption that Canada was a land of eternal winter.

 https://www.gedmartin.net/martinalia-mainmenu-3/328-our-lady-of-the-snows